-I though it would be helpful for my readers if I created an old house resources page full of the things I use the most while restoring and researching old homes.
-This page is mostly books and tools, some are products that I’ve created and others are things I use almost every day and find invaluable.
+I thought it would be helpful for my readers if I created an old house resources page full of the things I use the most while restoring and researching old homes.

 I’ll continually be adding things to this page so it is a good idea to bookmark it and come back often.

 Disclosure: Please note that some of the links below are affiliate links and if you decide to make a purchase I will earn a commission (at no additional cost to you).
 Please understand that I have personal experience with all of these companies and products, and I recommend them because I feel they will help you just as they have helped me.
 Please do not spend any money on these products unless you feel they will provide the same benefit to you.